-- 1.4 For the 2010/11 season the Club and its contractors are currently completing inspections of various structures, equipment and services in order to comply with a requirement in the present General Safety Certificate requiring the annual submission of satisfactory certificates for a range of items.
-All certificates and documents will be submitted to the City Council before the commencement of fixtures at the ground. - 1.5 The Council is under a duty to review the General Safety Certificate annually.
-A comprehensive review of the style of certificate was carried out in 2009 and replaced in line with the model standards within the London Surveyors Association Publication (1997) and the requirements of the 5th Edition of the Green Guide produced by the Department of Culture, Media and Sport.
-The 2011 annual review and replacement of the General Safety Certificate is supported by representatives of the Emergency Services and the Football Licensing Authority who are members of the Safety Advisory Group. - 1.6 The key issues to note on the revised General Safety Certificate are:- - (a) That it permits a maximum capacity of 19,859 spectators at football matches and 20,229 at rugby matches as detailed in Appendix 1.
+- 1.5 For the 2013/14 season the Club and its contractors are currently completing inspections of various structures, equipment and services in order to comply with a requirement in the present General Safety Certificate requiring the annual submission of satisfactory certificates for a range of items.
+All certificates and documents will be submitted to the City Council before the commencement of fixtures at the ground. - 1.6 There is a requirement to review the General Safety Certificate under the terms of the present Certificate, and the Safety of Sports Grounds Act 1975 provides for its amendment and replacement.
+A comprehensive review of the style of certificate was carried out in 2009 and replaced in line with the model standards within the London Surveyors Association Publication (1997) and the requirements of the Green Guide 5th Edition, published in 2008.
+Representatives of the Emergency Services and the Sports Grounds Safety Authority who are members of the Safety Advisory Group support the 2013 annual review and replacement of the General Safety Certificate. - 1.7 The key issues to note on the revised General Safety Certificate are:- - (a) That it permits a maximum capacity of 19,841 spectators at football matches and 20,211 at rugby matches as detailed in Appendix 1.
 The permitted ground capacity has resulted from the calculation of the P and S factors in accordance with the 5th edition of the Green Guide.
-The P factor (Physical Condition) considers the working condition effectiveness of structural matters through structural surveys, installation inspections of electrical, mechanical, communication and fire detection systems.
+The P factor (Physical Condition) considers the working condition and effectiveness of structural matters through surveys, installation inspections of electrical. communication and fire detection systems.
 Access/egress for emergency vehicles and medical facilities are also considered in a P factor analysis.
 The S factor (Safety Management) considers how the club manages the stewarding, medical and first aid provisions, spectator safety, fire safety and compliance with other legislation such as Health and Safety at Work Act.
 Each factor is given a score, dependant on the club's compliance, between 0.0 and 1.0.
 The lowest (worst score) of either the P or S factor is then used as a multiplying factor to the maximum ground capacity.
 The Club has been assessed as achieving broad compliance with the General Safety Certificate and it is deemed appropriate to set the S factor at 1.0 and the P factor at 1.0.
 The P and S factor scores are subject to review throughout the term of the General Safety Certificate and can be altered by the Certifying Authority.
-Officers of the Certifying Authority (Community Protection Food/Health & Safety) are committed to undertaking match day inspections during the season to assess ongoing compliance with the General Safety Certificate. - (b) That it reflects the deviations to the 5th edition of the Guide to Safety at Sports Grounds (Green Guide) as listed in Appendix 4 of the Certificate.
-It is recommended that the Committee accept these deviations as they are not considered by the Safety Advisory Group to be of such significance as to jeopardise safety of spectators.

-- (c) That it acknowledges the continuation of Jim Rodwell as the Holder of the General Safety Certificate. - (d) that the scope of the General Safety Certificate continues to be restricted to Association Football and Rugby.
-Any spectator events or series of events other than these specified activities will require a 'Special Safety Certificate' to be issued by the Council.
+Officers of the Certifying Authority (Community Protection Food/Health & Safety) are committed to undertaking match day inspections during the season to assess ongoing compliance with the General Safety Certificate. - (b) That it reflects the deviations to the 5th edition of the Green Guide as listed in Appendix 4 of the Certificate.
+It is recommended that the Committee accept these deviations as they are not considered by the Safety Advisory Group to be of such significance as to jeopardise safety of spectators. - (c) That it acknowledges the continuation of Jim Rodwell as the Holder of the General Safety Certificate. - (d) That the scope of the General Safety Certificate continues to be restricted to Association Football and Rugby.
+Any spectator events or series of events other than these specified activities would require a 'Special Safety Certificate' to be issued by the Council.
+The Club are required to apply to the Council at least three months before any such events.